influxdata/docs-v2/content/v2.0/reference/config-options.md

 ---

 ## --assets-path
-Overrides the default InfluxDB user interface (UI) assets by serving assets from a specific directory.
 _Typically, InfluxData internal use only._
+Overrides the default InfluxDB user interface (UI) assets by serving assets from the specified directory.

 ```sh
 influxd --assets-path=/path/to/custom/assets-dir